-InsuranceERM's UK and Europe 2021 annual awards have been launched - and to help maximise your chances of winning, marketing director Tracey Huggett has put together some advice based on her years of experience running awards and reading the entries that come in.
+InsuranceERM's UK & Europe 2022 awards have been launched - and to help maximise your chances of winning, InsuranceERM's marketing director Tracey Huggett has put together some advice based on her years of experience running awards and reading the entries that come in.

 We hope you find this useful - and best of luck with your entry!

 (1) You have to be in it to win it

 It sounds obvious, but the only way to stand a chance of winning is to enter.
 Nobody knows what you have achieved better than you, so click on this link, create an account and complete the entry form.

 The entry form has two parts - the first part is the 200-word overview box, think of this as the "what box".
 Remember, the judges are reading other entries, so tell them what it is that makes your entry different and special.

 Please don’t supply reams of fluffy "marketing and promotional" information that talks about leading, cutting-edge gobbledygook.
 Be specific, be succinct and highlight what achievements should receive recognition.

 For example, in the case of an individual: have they inspired change, implemented new processes, spearheaded new initiatives, driven innovation?

 In the case of a company or team: are they setting trends, changing the role or influence of the risk and actuarial teams at their organisation, are they raising the industry benchmark?